More in Recipes

 So don’t be impatient.
 Give your body time to process the edibles.
 This is especially important when dealing with kief cookies.
 Kief is already such a potent form of cannabis that these edibles will be even more powerful than regular ones.

-Nick is a Green Rush Daily staff writer from Colorado Springs, Colorado.
+Nick is a Green Rush Daily staff writer from Fort Collins, Colorado.
 He has been at the epicenter of the cannabis boom from the beginning.
 He holds a Masters in English Literature and a Ph.D. in cannabis (figuratively of course).